CleverCloud/documentation/content/doc/administrate/log-management.md

 clever drain remove [--alias <alias>] <DRAIN-ID>
 ```

-If the status of your drain is shown as `DISABLED` without you disabling it, it may be because we  have not been able to send your logs to your drain endpoint or because the requests timed out after **25 seconds**.
+If the status of your drain appears as `DISABLED` without you disabling it, it may be because it haven't been able to send your application logs to your drain endpoint or because the requests timed out after **25 seconds**.

-You can also use the logs drain to send your add-on's logs by using `--addon` flag, the value must be the add-on id starting by `addon_`.
+Use the logs drain to send your add-on's logs by using `--addon` flag, the value must be the add-on id starting by `addon_`.

 ### Elasticsearch